In-Home, In-School & Teletherapy Speech Services I We are accepting new clients!

 Owner & Director

 Brooke received dual Bachelor’s and Master’s degrees in Speech-Language Pathology from Northeastern University in 2015.
 Prior to opening this practice, she worked in the public school setting for 6 years.
-In addition, she has worked at a private practice specializing in social cognitive development for the past 4 years.
+She has also worked in the private practice setting and worked primarily with students with social cognitive disorders.
 She holds a Clinical Certificate of Competence in Speech-Language Pathology from the American Speech-Language-Hearing Association, as well as a license in Speech-Language Pathology from the Commonwealth of Massachusetts.
 Additionally, Brooke holds a Massachusetts Educator License, has an Interdisciplinary Certificate in Early Intervention (EI) from Northeastern University, and is a PECS Level 1 Certified Implementer.

 Erin Griffin